tuongvii2327/TayThanh_Datathon_2026/README.md

 pip install plotly

-**Step 2: Update the dependencies file** pip freeze > libVersion.txt
+**Step 2: Update the dependencies file** pip freeze > requirements.txt

 **Step 3: Push to GitHub**
-Commit and push the updated `libVersion.txt` to the repository.
+Commit and push the updated `requirements.txt` to the repository.

 **Step 4: How others sync the update**
-When other members pull the latest code, they must run: pip install -r libVersion.txt
+When other members pull the latest code, they must run: pip install -r requirements.txt

 ---